 While Canon's RF L lenses take on a slightly updated look, those familiar with EF L lenses will immediately recognize this lens's heritage, denoted by the red ring.
 The L designation assures that this lens has professional-grade build quality and reliability required by those who must bring home the assigned imagery.

-The Canon RF 100mm F2.8 L Macro IS USM Lens looks great, featuring a smooth exterior diameter that should be comfortable in hand.
+The Canon RF 100mm F2.8 L Macro IS USM Lens looks great, featuring a smooth exterior diameter that is comfortable in hand.
 The barrel exterior is high-quality engineering plastic.

-Three rings on a zoom lens?
+Three rings on a prime lens?
 That's what we get with this one.
-While the control ring is positioned far forward, as I mentioned before, the other two rings appear close enough to require extra concentration to differentiate.
+While the control ring is positioned far forward, as I mentioned before, the other two rings are close enough to require extra concentration to differentiate.

 Canon's RF lenses feature a knurled "Control Ring," able to be configured for fast access to settings including aperture, ISO, and exposure compensation.
 Positioning this ring at the front of the lens is optimal for avoiding inadvertent use.
-Use the lens hood diameter transition to tactilely find the Control Ring fast.
-Note that the control ring is clicked by default, and this ring's clicks will be audible in camera-based audio recordings.
-Canon offers a control ring click stop removal service (at a cost).
+Use the lens hood diameter transition to find the Control Ring fast.
+Note that the control ring is clicked by default, and this ring's clicks are audible in camera-based audio recordings.
+Canon offers a control ring click stop removal service (for a fee).

 This lens's switches have a shallow profile.
 A slightly raised area around the two image stabilizer switches aids in tactilely differentiating these from the two AF-related controls.
-Just enough raised surface is provided in the center of each switch to make them easily usable, even with gloves on.
+The superb switch design provides just enough raised surface in the center of each switch to make them easily usable, even with gloves on.
 Two of the three switches are easy-to-use two-position types, enabling the desired setting by fully sliding the switch.
 A little extra care is required to select the focus distance limit setting in this 3-position switch's center position.
-Expect the switches to firmly click into position, providing an assuring feeling from both positional and quality standpoints.
+The switches firmly click into position, providing an assuring feeling from both positional and quality standpoints.